Flunq-io/sdl-workflow-engine/executor/README.md

 # Executor Service

+## ✅ **Status: Production Ready & Tested**

 The Executor Service is responsible for executing individual workflow tasks with enterprise-grade error handling and retry capabilities.
-It subscribes to `task.requested` events and publishes `task.completed` events with proper status tracking.
+It subscribes to `task.requested` events and publishes `task.completed` events with proper status tracking and SDL-compliant error handling.

 ## Architecture